yujunz/gitlab.com-runbooks/howto/sharding.md

 #### Cleaning up

-After each project repository has finished being completely mirrored to its new storage node home, the each original repository must be removed from their source storage node.
+After each project repository has finished being completely mirrored to its new storage node home, each original repository must be removed from their source storage node.

 ##### Manual method